 What art movements most inspire your work?

-I got really excited about painting after seeing and studying George Bellows and the Ashcan school of painters like Robert Henri and Edward Hopper.
+George Bellows and the Ashcan school of painters like Robert Henri and Edward Hopper first got me excited about painting.
 Pop-surrealists like Peter Saul and other outsider artists also interest me.
-The color used by post-impressionists like Bonnard and Matisse as well as Fauvism is always inspiring.
+The Chicago Imagists.
+The color of Bonnard and Matisse as well as Fauvism is always inspiring.

 What’s next for you?